 The fractional COO model works best for practices that meet three criteria:

 Size: Groups with 5-25 providers.
-Smaller practices typically do not have enough operational complexity to justify the engagement.
+Smaller practices typically don't have enough operational complexity to justify the engagement.
 Larger groups can usually afford a full-time COO.

 Growth stage: Practices that are growing or want to grow but are hitting operational ceilings.
 Revenue is flat despite adding providers.
 Overhead is creeping up.
 The physicians are spending more time on management and less on patients.

-Leadership gap: The practice does not have a non-clinical leader who can own operations end-to-end.
+Leadership gap: The practice doesn't have a non-clinical leader who can own operations end-to-end.
 The practice administrator is capable but overwhelmed.
 The physicians are making operational decisions by committee, which means decisions are slow and inconsistent.

 A full-time COO for a mid-size medical group typically costs $200,000-$300,000 in total compensation.
 A fractional COO engagement typically runs $5,000-$15,000 per month depending on the scope and complexity of the practice.